Malpractice: Gastrointestinal Perforations and Bowel Sepsis

 Unfortunately Medical Malpractice happens every day.
-We hear it often- “My [loved one] went into to the hospital (Southside Regional, Community Memorial, Southern Regional, Sentera Obici, &c, . . .) for a simple procedure and never came home.”
+We hear it often- “My [loved one] went into the hospital for a simple procedure and never came home.”

 At Cuthbert Law Offices, much of our time is devoted to medical malpractice litigation.
-One common cause of medical malpractice lawsuits and doctor negligence stems from intestinal perforations, peritonitis, and sepsis.
+One common cause of medical malpractice lawsuits is doctor negligence that occurs during cases of intestinal perforations, peritonitis, and sepsis.
 In this blog, we will examine the significance of mistreating or misdiagnosing an intestinal perforation.

 A Real Example of a Perforated Hernia